 33rd FIPS-Mouche World Championships, Norway 11th-18th August 2013

-Sectors that will used for the competition include the Austervefsna (river), the Fiplingdalselva (river), Nedre Svenningvatn (lake), Storvatnet (lake) and the Vefsna (lake).
-The final decision about which part of the sectors are to be used for the competition will be taken during the Spring.
+Sectors that were used for the competition include the Austervefsna (river), the Fiplingdalselva (river), Nedre Svenningvatn (lake), Storvatnet (lake) and the Vefsna (lake).
+You will find an illustrated guide to the sectors here

-The Team England FF team will be: Ian Greenwood (manager/captain), John Horsey, Simon Robinson, Phil Dixon, Howard Croston, Scott Nellins & Tony Baldwin (reserve)
+The Team England FF team was: Ian Greenwood (manager/captain), John Horsey, Simon Robinson, Phil Dixon, Howard Croston, Scott Nellins & Tony Baldwin (reserve).

 32nd FIPS-Mouche World Championships, Slovenia 3rd-10th June 2012